Locarno's historic centre

 Start the walk by crossing the entire square to the Visconti Castle.
 Of ancient origins, it was conquered by the Visconti family of Milan in 1342 and later enlarged.
 In 1532, after the victory of the Confederates against the Milanese, it was for the most part demolished and from the existing five towers, only one was salvaged.
 The castle is home of the Archaeological Museum with a remarkable collection of Roman glass found in excavations in the region, including the famous "bird chalice".

 Past the church you should go up the stairway along the western side of the castle that leads to the Città Vecchia.
 Once you reach the top, walk along the Ripa Canova to the widening where, on the left, is located the church of San Francesco (Saint Francis) close to the namesake convent.
 The church's current building, although traditionally known to be from 1316, was built in 1583 with stones from the part of the castle destroyed by the Confederates.
-The interior of the triple-aisled church with precious frescoes was recently restored.
+The interior of the triple-aisled church, with precious frescoes, was restored between 2009 and 2012.
 San Francesco hosts numerous Classical music concerts during the prestigious Settimane Musicali di Ascona (Ascona Music Weeks).
 The adjacent convent of the Friars Minor was transformed into a school at the end of the 1800s.

 From the church of San Francesco go back to the little square and enter the Via dell'Ospedale.
 At the entrance of the hospital stands a large bronze sculpture, masterpiece of artist Nag Arnoldi.
 Turn left in Via Castelrotto that runs along the hospital's modern building and walk to the end of the street.
 Leading to the main road (Via Rinaldo Simen), turn right and then left on Via Vallemaggia.